"Are any of the characters in love?" "Yes, they're in love...WITH ADVENTURE!"

 According to Word of God, Daily Lives of High School Boys isn't so much about romance than teenage boys (and some girls) doing things.
 In fact, the closest things to romance the series have are the Literature Girl and Emi's crushes towards Hidenori, and even then they are one-sided (and in the latter's case, it was even grounded by Surprise Incest).

-The Adventures of Tintin has this in spades, no major characters have shown any interest in romance whatsoever.
+Tintin has this in spades, no major characters have shown any interest in romance whatsoever.
 The only exception is Professor Calculus, who has an innocent crush on Bianca Castafiore.
 According to the book "Tintin: Herge & His Creation", Snowy would have been a female human and love interest for Tintin, but that idea was discarded.

 To quote the summary of Advent Crossover Crisis directly; "Rated T for swearing and violence, but relax, there's no kissing!"
 Indeed, romance is effectively non-existent in the story - a single ship between two featured characters is alluded to in the vaguest possible terms, and the two members of same never actually meet.